First curtain vs Rear (2nd) curtain flash sync

 With 2nd-curtain sync, the flash fires at the end of ambient exposure.
 The flash fires just as ambient exposure is completed.
 Now the subject’s movement will appear as a blur behind the flash-frozen subject.

-The advantage to using rear curtain sync:
+The advantage in using rear curtain sync

 As is obvious in this explanatory image, you can see that rear curtain / 2-nd curtain flash looks more natural when your subject is moving in relation to the camera.